ECLAD: Extracting Concepts with Local Aggregated Descriptors: Results

-\textbf{ECLADs importance scoring allows for a better differentiation between aligned and unaligned concepts.} This phenomenon can be seen in Figure \ref{fig:scatter results}, where the most important concepts extracted by ECLAD ($c_1$ and $c_7$) are closely associated with the features that should be important for the model.
-In contrast, TCAV scores (ACE), assume that each concept is encoded in a distinctive direction in the latent space of a network.
-This assumption can entangle spurious patterns with a concept (e.g., random patches and the character \textbf{A} in $c_{3-0}$ in Figure \ref{fig:scatter ACE}).
-In the case of ConceptShap, the Shapely value of inversely correlated concepts (e.g., characters \textbf{A} and \textbf{B}), can be truncated, independent of the extent to which a regions become activated or actually contribute to a prediction (e.g., $c_4$ and $c_9$ in Figure. \ref{fig:scatter ConceptShap}).
-Globally, this is reflected in ECLAD having a larger importance correctness score for most datasets and model combinations, as seen in Figure \ref{fig:boxplot importance correctness}.
+The aggregated importance correctness results are shown in Figure \ref{fig:boxplot IC}.
+As a general insight, \textbf{ECLADs importance scoring allows for a better differentiation between aligned and unaligned concepts, providing a consistently better importance correctness.} In the case of ConceptShap, the Shapely value of inversely correlated concepts (e.g., characters ``A'' and ``B''), can be truncated, independent of the extent of the activations and actual contribution of a region to a prediction (e.g., $c_4$ and $c_9$ in Figure. \ref{fig:scatter ConceptShap}).
+In contrast, ACE relies on TCAV scores, assuming that each concept is encoded in a distinctive direction in the latent space of a network.
+This assumption can entangle spurious patterns with a concept (e.g., random patches and the character ``A'' in $c_{3-0}$ in Figure \ref{fig:scatter ACE}).
+These limitations of both ACE and ConceptShap are severe, and translate in a consistent erroneous scoring of \textit{unaligned} or \textit{aligned} concepts, quantified in Figure \ref{fig:boxplot IC}.
+ECLAD bootstraps the importance scores using the sensitivity of the regions containing the visual cues of the concepts.
+This allows for a consistent, more stable, and reliable scoring of concept importance.
+This can be seen in Figure \ref{fig:scatter results}, where the most important concepts extracted by ECLAD ($c_1$ and $c_7$) are closely associated with the features that should be important for the model.
+Globally, this is reflected in ECLAD having a larger importance correctness score for most datasets and model combinations, as seen in Figure \ref{fig:boxplot IC}.

-Two counterintuitive results appear in Figure \ref{fig:boxplot results}.
-First, in most cases ACE outperformed ECLAD and ConceptShap representation correctness, yet underperformed w.r.t.
-ECLAD in importance correctness.
-This result is caused by the crisp segmentation provided by SLIC.
-In contrast the diffusion of information across the network leads to coarse concepts in the case of ECLAD and ConceptShap.
-Second, the industrial datasets (metal nut and leather) lacked annotations for other non-important cues (e.g., center of a metal nut, standard edge of the nut).
-This complicates a clean assessment of which concepts are associated to important features and which are not.
-This demonstrates the importance of having confounding factors annotated when testing CE techniques.

-\textbf{In real-world use cases, ECLAD provides insightful explanations for understanding CNNs.} To test the performance of ECLAD in real-world use cases, we trained a DenseNet-121 on datasets for concrete crack \citep{ozgenel2018performance}, metal casting defects \citep{dabhi2020casting}, and diabetic retinopathy classification \citep{aptos2019}.
-The extracted concepts with importance scores higher than 0.8 are shown in Figure \ref{fig:real-world}.
-In the three domains, the most important extracted concepts can be associated with the main cues expected from each dataset (cracks in Fig. \ref{fig:concrete cracks}, pinholes in Fig. \ref{fig:casting pinholes}, and exudates-aneurysms in Fig. \ref{fig:aptos exudates} and \ref{fig:aptos aneurysm}).